EDAPINENUT/ppflow/README.md

 ```

-#### After training, you can choose a epoch for generating the peptides through:
+#### After training, you can choose an epoch for generating the peptides through:

 ```
 python codesign_diffpp.py